djiworks/node-proactive-cache/README.md

 # Simple NodeJs in-memory caching
 A simple in memory key/value cache with proactive cleaning.
-Actually, the cache is based on a single object (so the cache size limit depends on max size of a single object).
+Actually, the cache is based on a single object (So the cache size limit depends on max size of a single object).
-Each item of the cache has their own timer to avoid setInterval on an empty cache.
+Each item of the cache has its own timer to avoid setInterval on an empty cache.

 [![NPM](https://nodei.co/npm/proactive-cache.png?downloads=true&stars=true)](https://nodei.co/npm/proactive-cache/)